ChanduBudati/HMM-nltk/README.md

 • Training – To determine the tag transition probabilities and word/tag probabilities, process the files by sentences (using the corpus sents() method).
 Each training sentence should be tagged using the NLTK default tagger (accessed through the pos_tag() method).
 Tag bigrams should be extracted using the NLTK bigrams() method.
-Note that you will need to add a start sentence tag (<s>).
+Note that you will need to add a start sentence tag.
 At the end of training, the transition probabilities and observation likelihood matrices should be in place.
 • Testing – Tag each test sentence using your HMM tagger.
 • Evaluation – Evaluate the accuracy of your tagger by comparing its tags to those of the default tagger.
 Note that